0x1d00ffff/0xbtc-discord-price-bot/README.md

  - discord

 Todo:
+ - multiple quick commands will run in parallel, causing some things like command counter to only count 1/2 commands.
+Results should really be pushed to a queue instead.
+ - catch `discord.errors.Forbidden` when commands are run in forbidden channels
  - Need a new 'Pairing' class to handle pairings in a more generic way.
 This will allow easier integration of BTC pairings (ie mercatox)
  - ATH announcements